hassony2/neural_renderer_pytorch/README.md

 Pytorch implementation of [Neural Renderer](https://github.com/hiroharu-kato/neural_renderer)

-An other (better optimized !) implementation that does not require chainer is available by [Nikos Kolotouros](https://github.com/daniilidis-group/neural_renderer)
+Another (better optimized !) implementation that does not require chainer is available by [Nikos Kolotouros](https://github.com/daniilidis-group/neural_renderer)

 Mostly this code is a reimplementation of most utility functions provided py Neural Renderer.
 Most functions are an almost line-to-line translation of the original code and each function